Blog · Analysis · Last reviewed June 23, 2026

 The Ghost Is a Political Category

 The title's common gloss is simple: the "ghost" is consciousness, the "shell" is the cybernetic body.
 But the useful reading is institutional.
-A ghost is not just a soul.
+A ghost is the claim that someone must be treated as a subject of memory, agency, consent, liability, injury, and protection.
 It is the minimum unit of personhood that law, police, corporations, medicine, and memory systems must recognize.

 In the Ghost in the Shell world, cyberbrains allow people to connect directly to networks.
 Prosthetic bodies expand capacity.
 But every new capacity creates a new attack surface.
 A mind that can connect can be intruded on.
 A memory that can be stored can be forged.
 A body that can be replaced can be owned, leased, optimized, copied, sabotaged, and treated as infrastructure.